wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V7.4: 05-June-2022 by wavemotion-dave
+* Added back DrZ80 core and fixed Colecovision Boulder Dash so it doesn't crash.
+* Better Einstein CTC handling so timing is a bit more accurate.
+* Improved Einstein memory swap for faster performance.
+* Improved MSX mapper detection - about 30 more games playable without fiddling with settings.
+* MSX Pal game support added (it was only 80% working before this).
+* A few more frames of performance squeezed out to make more games run buttery-smooth.

 V7.3: 31-May-2022 by wavemotion-dave
 * Massive optimization of the VDP core and memory handling so we are now almost 35% faster on Colecovision games and more than 10% faster on all other systems.
 * Due to these optmizations, the DrZ80 core has been removed and only the high-compatibility CZ80 core remains.